 - Add tomatoes, chilli powder, turmeric and mustard-seed powder.
 Stir together for about a minute.

-- Add the lentils-spinach mixture and stir in.
+- Add the cooked lentils and stir in.

 - Add salt to taste.
 Bring the curry to a boil, then lower the heat and simmer for five minutes.

 Love this puy lentils dal?
 Check out more vegan Indian recipes at Holy Cow Vegan!